SiobhanPowell/income-based-charging-station-policies/README.md

 # Data

 Please consult the manuscript on the original data.
 All data is public except for mobility data which was provided confidentially by SafeGraph.
-The data files needed to reproduce the figures in the main manuscript are published here:.
+The data files needed to reproduce the figures in the main manuscript are published here: [submitted to Mendeley Data, pending moderator review].

 # Acknowledgements